 Parrots sing to attract mates, which are the most beautiful vocalizations parrots can make.

 According to Science Daily, female budgies listen to the variation in males’ calls and use this information to choose a mate.
-Your parrot will become more vocal while trying to find a partner.
+The parrot will become more vocal while trying to find a partner.

 Show Emotions

 Parrots vocalize when they feel happy, sad, angry, jealous, or stressed.
-Parrots have different vocalizations for their moods, so listen for different sounds to determine how your parrot feels.
+Parrots have different vocalizations for their moods, so listen for different sounds to determine how the parrot feels.

 Quiet parrots make good pets because they fit into their surroundings and don’t upset the neighbors.
-Similarly, they make a range of sounds that can relax and soothe you.
+Similarly, they make various sounds that can relax and soothe you.